What does VALUE stand for?

 How were the learning outcomes chosen?

-The 16 learning outcomes represented by the VALUE rubrics were based on AAC&U’s Liberal Education and America’s Promise (LEAP) Essential Learning Outcomes proficiencies for achievement across the associate and baccalaureate levels.
+The 16 learning outcomes represented by the VALUE rubrics were based on AAC&U’s Liberal Education and America’s Promise (LEAP) Essential Learning Outcomes (ELOs) proficiencies for achievement across the associate and baccalaureate levels.
 Additionally, the VALUE rubrics are aligned with the Degree Qualifications Profile (DQP).
 The DQP offers reference points for what students in any field, whether associate’s, bachelor’s, or master’s level, should be able to know, learn, and do.
 These reference points are aligned with the learning outcomes in the LEAP initiative and, thus, the VALUE rubrics.

 What do the VALUE rubrics look like?